Travel to A Place with Many Traditions

-With a landscape and history that goes back to Roman times, the people of the United Kingdom live in concert with their history.
+With traditions and culture that dates back to Roman times, the people of the United Kingdom live in daily concert with their history.
 Each country that is part of the United Kingdom has a distinctive culture and language.
 Your travel experience to these various regions promises the warmth of the people who are happy to share their traditions.
 The indomitable humor and spirit is legendary.

 Many British and Irish writers have captured the stories of universal human experiences like Jane Austin, James Joyce, the Bronte Sisters.
 Poets like Keats or Elizabeth Barrett Browning put into words the spirit of the landscape.
 Each celebrates the spirit of an era.
 If you are interested in a particular writer you can visit their home and discover the places where they lived and worked.
 A trip that highlights your favorite painter is also an idea that highlights the vistas captured on canvas beginning in the 18th century.
 Early portrait painters rose to prominence in the 16th century in the court of Henry VIII.
 Many of these unique figures are now on display in the National Portrait Gallery in London.

-Architecture of Grand Homes are their Villages Tell a Story of an Agrarian Economy
+Architecture of Grand Homes and Villages Tell a Story of an Agrarian Economy